Dennis Weaver: Activism

 Weaver was consistently involved with the annual Genesis Awards, which honor those in the news and entertainment media who bring attention to the plight and suffering of animals.
 Established by the Ark Trust, the award has been presented by the Humane Society of the United States since 2002.

 Death

-Weaver died of complications from prostate cancer at his home in Ridgway, Colorado, on February 24, 2006.
+Weaver died from prostate cancer at his home in Ridgway, Colorado, on February 24, 2006, at age 81.